Second round of simplified Chinese characters: Technical information

 Most systems of Chinese character encoding, including Unicode and GB 18030, provide full support for the first list of second-round characters, and only partial support for the second list, with many such characters unencoded or yet to be standardized.
 Mojikyo supports the characters on the first list.
-Also, the font "SongUni-PUA" is composed primarily of the second-round characters.

 Example text

 From Article 1 of the Universal Declaration of Human Rights in Second Round Simplified Chinese: